boilerbots/PinballDiag/README.md

 sudo ./PinballDiag
 ```

+See the github wiki pages for more information.

 ## Authors

 * **Curt Meyers** (http://www.boilerbots.com)

 ## License

-This project is licensed under the BSD license - see the [LICENSE.txt] file.
+This project is licensed under the BSD license - see the [LICENSE.txt](LICENSE.md) file.